project-machine/oci-viewer/README.md

 ## known layer name display

+Sometimes instead of hashes, it's more useful to see an image layer's name, as tagged in a repository you care about.
+OCIV can display names instead of hashes if given a mapping for them.

 ociv will look for a file called `known-layers.json` in `$HOME/.cache/ociv/` (or `~$SUDO_USER/.cache/ociv/` if running as root, e.g. to look at an OCI layout in a mounted squashfs filesystem) to annotate any displayed layer hashes with